movers moving

 • Unloading time: 2 movers for 2 hours

-When my bestie moved from Big Bear, California back to her home in Los Angeles in order to be closer to family, she and her husband decided to go the budget-friendly route of hiring a U-Haul for the day.
+My best friend moved from Big Bear, CA, back to her childhood home in Los Angeles to be closer to family.
+She and her husband decided to go the budget-friendly route of renting a U-Haul for the day.

 2-3 Bedroom House